 - Spoon 1 heaping Tablespoon of pumpkin muffin batter into the muffin cups.
 Layer with about 1 spoonful (not quite a full Tablespoon) of cheesecake filling, then another heaping Tablespoon of muffin batter– or however much batter is needed to fill the cups all the way to the top.
 Some cheesecake filling may poke out of the top or on the sides.
 Sprinkle crumb topping onto each, then press it down into the tops of the muffins to help prevent it from falling off as the muffins bake.

-- Bake for 5 minutes 425°F (218°C) then, keeping the muffins in the oven, reduce heat to 350°F (177°C)* and continue baking for another 15-16 minutes.
+- Bake for 5 minutes 425°F (218°C) then, keeping the muffins in the oven, reduce heat to 350°F (177°C)* and continue baking for another 15-17 minutes.
 The total time these muffins should be in the oven is around 20-22 minutes.
-Allow the muffins to cool for 10 minutes in the pan, then transfer to a wire rack to cool until ready to eat.
+Allow to cool for at least 10 minutes in the pan before serving.

-- Muffins taste best on the same day, though they may be covered tightly and stored at room temperature for up to 2 days or in the refrigerator for up to 1 week.
+- Cover leftover muffins tightly and store at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: For longer storage, freeze the muffins for up to 3 months.
 Thaw overnight in the refrigerator, then heat up in the microwave if desired.